Signatures of topological phase transition on a quantum critical line: Curvature function

-Exponent $\nu$ can be obtained by identifying the dominant term among the coefficients of $\delta k^2$ and $\delta k^4$.
-It can be easily seen that approaching multicritical points $MC_{1,2}$ on both the criticalities yields $A>\sqrt{2 B},\sqrt{B}$.
-This implies

-Thus both the numerical and analytical methods yield the same values of critical exponents for topological transition through multicritical points at criticality.
+The exponents can also be estimated analytically by writing the curvature function in Ornstein-Zernike form (see Appendix.\ref{expo-nume} for details).
+It yield the same values of critical exponents for both $MC_{1,2}$.
 The exponents calculated obeys certain scaling laws and defines universality class of the multicriticalities.
 For topological transition occurring through both the multicritical point $MC_{1,2}$ the exponents are found to have $\gamma=\nu=1$ both numerically and analytically.
 The scaling law $\gamma=\nu$ for 1D systems \cite{PhysRevB.95.075116} is thus true for the critical behavior of the multicritical points governing the topological transition at criticality.

-In addition, the dynamical exponent $z$ dictates the nature of the spectra near the gap closing momenta $k_0^{mc}$, i.e. $E_k\propto k^z$.
-It can be calculated numerically using curve fitting method similar to the previous case.
-We first collect the data points of $E_k$ very close to the gap closing point and fit the data points collected to the scaling equation.
-This procedure results in the Fig.\ref{exponents}(b) and (c), where the data points around gap closing momenta $k_0^{mc}$ at the multicritical points $MC_{1,2}$ are shown.
+In addition, the dynamical exponent $z$ dictates the nature of the spectra near the gap closing momenta $k_0^{mc}$, i.e. $E_k\propto k^z$~\cite{verresen2018topology}.
+It can be calculated numerically as shown in the Fig.\ref{exponents}(c) and (d), where the data points around gap closing momenta $k_0^{mc}$ at the multicritical points $MC_{1,2}$ are shown.
 The spectra is quadratic at $MC_1$ and linear at $MC_2$.
-The quadratic spectra results in the dynamical critical exponent $z\approx 2$, whilst for linear spectra $z=1$.
+The quadratic spectra results in the dynamical critical exponent $z\approx 2$, whilst for linear spectra $z\approx1$.
 This behavior is true for both the criticalities.
 Therefore, the multicriticalities with both $z = 1$ and $z = 2$ favour the topological transition at criticality.
-The universality class for the topological transition at criticality through both $MC_{1,2}$ can now be obtained using the set of three critical exponents $(\gamma,\nu,z)$, which captures the scaling behavior around the multicritical points with distinct nature.
-The universality class of the multicriticality at $MC_1$ is $(1,1,2)$ and for $MC_2$ it reads $(1,1,1)$.
-Therefore, it is clear that the topological transition at quantum criticality occurs through two distinct multicriticalities which belongs to different universality classes.
-The scaling laws are also obeyed at criticalities for the topological transition through multicritical points.